randonia/ggj2017/README.md

 # Instigator #
 _A game about political activism._

 Your goal is to make waves.
 Political waves.
 The police aren't a big fan of your cause, so avoid them.
+Get boosted by converting people to your way of thinking.
-It's also hard to run way while talking to people, so do it fast, and do it carefully.
+It's hard to run way while talking to people, so do it fast, and do it carefully.

 ## Controls ##
 * WASD - Move
+* Shift - Run
 * J - Convert people to your cause
 * K - Broadcast message (when charged)

 ## Contributors##
-Ryan Andonian - [@zambini845][1]
+Ryan Andonian (Code) - [@zambini845][1]
-Merlyn Morgan-Graham - [@merlyndmg][2]
-Seth Toles - [@sethtoles][3]
+Seth Toles (Music, Menu Art) - [@sethtoles][3]
+Merlyn Morgan-Graham (Models, SFX) - [@merlyndmg][2]

 ## 3rd Party Tools ##
 + [iTween][10]